ABC (newspaper): History and profile

 ABC was first published in Madrid on 1 January 1903 by Torcuato Luca de Tena y Álvarez-Ossorio.
 The founding publishing house was Prensa Española, which was led by the founder of the paper, Luca de Tena.
 The paper started as a weekly newspaper, turning daily in June 1905.
 In 1928 ABC had two editions, one for Madrid and the other for Seville.
 The latter was named ABC de Sevilla.

 On 20 July 1936, shortly after the Spanish Civil War began, ABC in Madrid was seized by the republican government, which changed the paper's politics to support the Republicans.
 The same year Blanco y Negro, a magazine, became its supplement.
 The ABC printed in Seville was supportive of the Nationalists.
 In 1939 ABC in Madrid was given back to its original owners by Francisco Franco.
 During this period the paper was one of two major dailies in the country together with La Vanguardia Española.

-In the 1990s the publisher of ABC was Editorial Española.
+ABC publishes in compact-sized stapled sheets, noticeably smaller than the loose tabloid format favoured by most Spanish dailies, including El País and El Mundo.
+Its cover distinctively features a full-size picture.
+In the late 1970s and 1980s, ABC had close connections with first Popular Alliance and later Popular Party.
+In the 1990s, the publisher of ABC was Editorial Española.
 The paper later moved from its historic landmark offices in Madrid by Paseo de la Castellana, which is now a shopping mall.
 The paper is part of Grupo Vocento, which also owns El Correo Español, El Diario Vasco, La Verdad and Las Provincias, among others.

-In the late 1970s and 1980s ABC had close connections with first Popular Alliance and later Popular Party.

-ABC publishes in compact-sized stapled sheets, noticeably smaller than the loose tabloid format favoured by most Spanish dailies, including El País and El Mundo.
-Its cover distinctively features a full-size picture.

 Editorial stance

-ABC is known for generally supporting conservative political views and defending the Spanish monarchy.
-The paper has also a right-wing stance.
-Its director since 1983, Luis María Ansón, left the paper in 1997 to found another daily, La Razón, which initially catered to even more conservative readers.
+ABC is known for generally supporting conservative political views, and defending the Spanish monarchy.
+The paper also has a right-wing stance.
+Its director since 1983, Luis María Ansón, left the paper in 1997; he founded another daily, La Razón, which initially catered to even more conservative readers.
 Historically, it was noted in its heavy use of photography, and the front page is typically a large photo taking up to one third of the area.
-Recently, it has been recognized for its coverage of Spanish culture and arts.
+It has been recognized for its coverage of Spanish culture and arts.